 ISOGG has a comparison chart of the testing companies here: http://www.isogg.org/wiki/Autosomal_DNA_testing_comparison_chart

-This has made most of us genetic genealogists recommend testing at ancestry DNA and then uploading to Family Tree DNA and Gedmatch.
+This has made most of us genetic genealogists recommend testing at ancestry DNA and then uploading the raw results to Family Tree DNA, Gedmatch, MyHeritage and DNA.land.
 Do 23andme as well if your budget allows this or if your ancestors are primarily non USA.

 My personal thoughts on where to test are as follows.
 If you are interested the health issues and/or want the best ancestry composition then test at 23andme.
 Also test there if your ancestors are not American.
-If you have Jewish ancestry start with the family finder test at familytreeDNA.com.
-If you are British, Irish, or have colonial ancestry the largest database is at ancestry.com but they have the fewest tools for comparing DNA.
-If you are adopted test at all three companies.
-Wherever you test, upload your results to GEDmatch.com for the best ancestry composition tools and many other great tools as well as to compare with testers from other companies.
+If you have Jewish ancestry or are testing a very old person start with the family finder test at familytreeDNA.com – it uses a cheek swab, easier for the elderly and preserved the sample so you can use it for other tests.
+If you are British, Irish, or have colonial ancestry the largest database is at Ancestry.com but they have the fewest tools for comparing DNA.
+If you are adopted, test at all three companies.
+Wherever you test, upload your results to GEDmatch.com (or their Beta site GENESIS if you did 23andme) for the best ancestry composition tools and many other great tools as well as to compare with testers from other companies.
 Uploading your results to DNA.land and MyHeritage.com may also find other matches.

-The newest place to test, for those with ancestry from the British Isles looking for a more detailed regional breakdown, is LivingDNA – here is our own Debbie Kennet’s results reviewd with links to many others:
+The newest place to test, for those with ancestry from the British Isles looking for a more detailed regional breakdown, is LivingDNA.
+Hhere is our own Debbie Kennet’s results review with links to many others:

 Note that if you are searching for a specific surname, a Y test at familytreeDNA.com might make the most sense.
 If your puzzle is on the maternal line then their mtDNA test may be what you want but it has limited use in genealogical time frames.
 If you are interested in your deep ancestry then either Britain’s DNA or the Genome 2.0 test at National Geographic may have your answers.